-The Cassini Radar (RADAR) is used to investigate the surface of Saturn's moon Titan by taking four types of observations: imaging, altimetry, backscatter, and radiometry.
-Radar is a key technique for mapping Titan because the microwave signals are essentially unaffected by Titan's atmosphere.
+The Cassini Radar (RADAR) was used to investigate the surface of Saturn's moon Titan by taking four types of observations: imaging, altimetry, backscatter, and radiometry.
+Radar was a key technique for mapping Titan because the microwave signals are essentially unaffected by Titan's atmosphere.

-In the imaging mode of operation, the RADAR instrument bounces pulses of microwave energy off the surface of Titan from an incidence angle of typically 10-30 degrees; echo contributions from different parts of the surface within the beam footprint are isolated via the echo time (range) and azimuth (Doppler shift) via Synthetic Aperture Radar (SAR) processing, achieving surface resolution from a few kilometers down to ~350m.
-To achieve a usefully-wide image swath (parallel to the spacecraft groundtrack) the High-Gain Antenna (HGA) is fed by 5 different beams; pulses are sent to the 5 feeds in rapid succession.
-During the mission, a technique ('SARtopo') was developed to estimate terrain height by exploiting the overlap between the 5 SAR beams.
-Because adequate signal-to-noise is needed to bin the echo by range and Doppler, SAR is only typically performed near Titan close approach (below altitudes of ~5000km, i.e. out to about 15 minutes from c/a), although some longer-range observations are made from higher altitudes ("HiSAR") using only the central beam (Beam 3) which has a stronger gain, allowing more distant operation.
-During the mission, half to two-thirds (depending on resolution threshold) of Titan's surface was imaged, some areas multiple times for change detection or for stereo topography.
+In the imaging mode of operation, the RADAR instrument bounced pulses of microwave energy off the surface of Titan from an incidence angle of typically 10-30 degrees: echo contributions from different parts of the surface within the beam footprint were isolated using the echo time (range) and azimuth (Doppler shift) via Synthetic Aperture Radar (SAR) processing, achieving surface resolution from a few kilometers down to ~350m.
+To achieve a usefully-wide image swath (parallel to the spacecraft groundtrack) the High-Gain Antenna (HGA) was fed by five different beams; pulses were sent to the five feeds in rapid succession.
+During the mission, a technique ("SARtopo") was developed to estimate terrain height by exploiting the overlap between the five SAR beams.
+Because adequate signal-to-noise is needed to bin the echo by range and Doppler, SAR was only typically performed near Titan closest approach (below altitudes of ~5000km, i.e. within about 15 minutes from c/a).
+Some longer-range observations were made from higher altitudes ("HiSAR") using only the central beam (Beam 3) which has a stronger gain, allowing more distant operation.
+During the mission, half to two-thirds (depending on resolution threshold) of Titan's surface was imaged; some areas were observed multiple times to enable change detection or stereo topography.

-Radar altimetry is performed with the HGA aimed at nadir (i.e. vertical) to measure the topographic profile along the groundtrack.
-Altimetry generally has a greater precision than SARtopo.
-The measurement is achieved simply by ranging - measuring the echo strength vs time: this can be accomplished at altitudes up to 10,000km.
-Some lowaltitude altimetry was performed, either for thermal management reasons, or to achieve higher signal-to-noise and narrower footprints.
-This was especially the case for studying the polar lakes and seas - altimetry is a powerful way to constrain surface roughness (detect waves) on scales smaller than the footprint, and in some cases a bottom echo could be detected from the seafloor, allowing the bathymetry to be profiled.
+Radar altimetry was performed with the HGA aimed at nadir (i.e. vertical) to measure the topographic profile along the groundtrack.
+Altimetry generally had greater precision than SARtopo.
+The measurement was achieved simply by ranging (measuring the echo strength vs time), a technique that could be accomplished at altitudes up to 10,000km.
+Some low-altitude altimetry was performed, either for thermal management reasons, or to achieve higher signal-to-noise and narrower footprints.
+Low altitude altimetry was especially useful for studying the polar lakes and seas - altimetry was a powerful way to constrain surface roughness (e.g. to detect waves) on scales smaller than the footprint, and in some cases a bottom echo could be detected from the seafloor, allowing the bathymetry to be profiled.

-Scatterometry is used to map wide areas of the surface in real-aperture mode (no ranging or Doppler processing), so it can be performed at greater ranges, typically to about 25,000km, or a little over an hour from c/a.
-The ground resolution is therefore some tens of km.
-Scatterometry and altimetry use only Beam 3.
+Scatterometry was used to map wide areas of the surface in real-aperture mode with no need of ranging or Doppler processing.
+Consequently, it could be performed at greater ranges, typically to about 25,000km (a little over an hour from c/a).
+The ground resolution was therefore some tens of kilometers.

+Scatterometry and altimetry used only Beam 3.

-Finally, in the radiometry mode, the RADAR operates as a passive instrument, simply recording the microwave energy emanating from the surface of Titan: this is a function of emission angle, surface composition and physical temperature.
-Radiometry can be performed out to 5 hours from c/a ($\sim 100,000 \text{km}$) with Beam 3.
-Radiometry measurements are also interleaved with the active modes (including all 5 beams during SAR): high quality radiometer data requires the instrument to be warmed up for several hours prior to start.
-Essentially global coverage of radiometry and scatterometry was obtained during the mission.
+Finally, in the radiometry mode, RADAR operated as a passive instrument, simply recording the microwave energy emanating from the surface of Titan as a function of emission angle, surface composition and physical temperature.
+Radiometry could be performed out to five hours from c/a (~100,000km range) with Beam 3.
+Radiometry measurements were also interleaved with the active modes (including all five beams during SAR): high quality radiometer data required the instrument to be warmed up for several hours prior to start, which caused some operational constraints due to power needs.

+Essentially global coverage of Titan using radiometry and scatterometry was obtained during the mission.